VPRocha/TS-Front-Back/README.md

 # TYPESCRIPT FRONTEND-BACKEND PROJECT

-This is a simple project demonstrating communication between a front-end and a back-end using pure TypeScript.
+This is a simple project demonstrating communication between a front-end and a back-end using TypeScript.

 ## PROJECT STRUCTURE